oscarbenjamin/txt2bb/README.md

 If the question should contain a linebreak, start each new line with `>`.

-If you wish to ignore a linebreak in the input file precede the line with `\`.
+If you wish to ignore a linebreak in the input file finish the line with '\'

 For example:
 ```
-This is a line that you do not wish
+This is a line that you do not wish\
-\to break so must begin immediately with '\'.
+to break so must use '\'.
 >This will be written as a new line since it starts with a '>'
 ```
 will produce